-Factory-Built Fireplace Chimneys: A factory-built chimney is a chimney manufactured in a factory and assembled at the site.
-It has a metal flue pipe system to vent smoke out of the house.
-Factory-built fireplaces are smaller and some have blowers built in.
-All factory-built fireplaces are UL-Rated.
-Factory-built or “prefab” fireplaces generally have a firebox of cast refractory panels, and usually some metal is visible in the room all around the firebox.
+All factory-built systems are UL-Rated.
+Factory-built or “prefab” fireplaces generally have a firebox of cast refractory panels, and usually, some metal is visible in the room all around the firebox.
 If you look up past the damper, you will see a round metal chimney.
 Most notably, when looking at the fireplace chimney from the outside of the home, these types of fireplaces have chases constructed much like that of the home itself. (i.e. bat and board, siding, stucco, etc.)

 Types of Stove Chimneys

-Freestanding stove chimneys: Freestanding stoves can be connected to chimneys built especially for them.
-The chimneys may be of masonry construction or be a factory-built metal system that’s been designed, tested and listed for use with wood burning appliances.
-Freestanding stoves can also connect to an existing fireplace chimney, if the height and position of the stove’s flue collar permits it.
-When this type of installation is done, the stoves may be called hearth stoves.
+Freestanding Stove Chimneys: Freestanding stoves can be connected to chimneys built especially for them.
+The chimneys may be of masonry construction or be a factory-built metal system that’s been designed, tested and listed for use with wood-burning appliances.
+Freestanding stoves can also connect to an existing fireplace chimney if the height and position of the stove’s flue collar permit it.
+With this type of installation, the stoves may be called hearth stoves.